You’re Not Leading Your Team.

 Without those, ownership doesn’t stick.

-If you're still the one holding everything together—
+If you're still the one holding everything together —

 you already know this isn’t sustainable.

-Let’s fix what’s actually causing it.
+Let’s fix what’s actually causing it and clean it up .

 This isn’t about motivation.